An engine compression test can give you a wealth of information about the internal health of the engine.

 TEST 1: ‘Dry’ Engine Compression Test

-If you don't have an engine compression tester, you can run down to your local auto parts store and either buy one or borrow one from them.
+If you don't have a compression tester, you can always run down to your local auto parts store (AutoZone, O'Reilly Auto Parts) and borrow one from them.

 IMPORTANT: Do not remove the spark plugs if the engine is hot.
 If the engine has been running for any amount of time, let it cool down completely before removing the spark plugs.